jornane/mwSimpleSamlAuth/README.md

 Redirect users to this URL after they logout.
 ### autoMailConfirm
 *(default value: __false__)*
 When logging in, the Mediawiki user will automatically get is e-mail address confirmed.
 Will only work together with *mailAttr*.
-Will not hide the activate button on Mediawiki <= 1.16.
+Will not hide the activate button on Mediawiki <= 1.16, see also [$wgEmailAuthentication](https://www.mediawiki.org/wiki/Manual:$wgEmailAuthentication).